 Structures (keyword struct) are light-weight objects.
 They are mostly used when only a data container is required for a collection of value type variables.

 Structs are similar to classes in that they can have constructors, methods, and even implement interfaces, but there are important differences.

-- Structs are value types while classes are reference types, which means they behave differently when passed into methods as parameters. - Structs cannot support inheritance.
-While structs may appear to be limited with their use, they require less memory and can be less expensive if used in the proper way. - Structs always have a default constructor, even if you don't want one.
-Classes allow you to hide the constructor away by using the "private" modifier, whereas structures must have one.
+Structs are value types while classes are reference types, which means they behave differently when passed into methods as parameters.
+Another very important difference is that structs cannot support inheritance.
+While structs may appear to be limited with their use, they require less memory and can be less expensive if used in the proper way.